 - Visual odometry, SLAM, Structure from Motion.

 - Convex relaxations, Global optimization, Riemannian manifolds.

 I have been doing research since October 2013 when I joined the MAPIR group as a Research Assistant.
 I received my Bacherlor's and Master's degree in Industrial Engineering (a general engineering which covers mechanics, electricity, electronic, computer science, etc.) from the University of Malaga in 2014.
 Since October 2015 I hold a FPU grant from the Spanish government to pursue a PhD in Computer Vision under the supervision of Prof. Javier Gonzalez-Jimenez.
-From March to July 2017 I am a guest researcher at the Computer Vision group of Chalmers University (Sweden), under the supervision of Prof. Fredrik Kahl.
+From March to July 2017 I was a guest researcher at the Computer Vision group of Chalmers University (Sweden), under the supervision of Prof. Fredrik Kahl.
 From January to July 2018 I was an intern at Oculus Research, under the supervision of Hauke Strasdat.

 Research (from most recent to oldest)

 Registration is a fundamental problem in Computer Vision, where we seek in general to align several models/measurements.
 Models generated by state-of-the-art methods consist of multiple kind of features (planes, lines, points), and no closed-form solution exists for the corresponding multi-modal registration problem.